 The next morning we arrived in Woods Hole and got an earlier ferry to Martha’s Vineyard… we like when that happens.

 We checked into our inn and spent the day walking and relaxing.
 After supper it began pouring, I half kiddingly said we should take a walk in the rain and before I knew it that’s what we were doing.
 I never like walking in the rain, especially in the dark, but for some reason it just seemed the right thing to be doing.

 The following day after breakfast we rented bikes.

-The next day was spent driving around the Vineyard.
+The following day was spent driving around the Vineyard.
 Not too much walking was done due to the sore leg muscles one of us had… not mentioning names but I’m sure after reading about our bike trip that you can guess who it was !
 Tuesday was also the most normal of our four day get away… a ploy perhaps to coax us into a false sense of security!
-That remains to be seen!
+That remained to be seen!

 Our plan called for us to stay overnight in Newport, RI… a place Deb had never been to and I raved about.

 I had made reservations at a bed & breakfast, which is NOT pictured here.
 We figured we’d check in and then go have lunch by the harbor.
 The best laid plans often go astray as we were finding out… this part of our trip was no different.

 We pulled into the circular driveway of what once had been a gorgeous mansion.
 Once.
 The first thing we noticed was the roof being torn off and being tossed onto the driveway.
 OK, a little renovation is a good thing.
 There were no other cars in the driveway (an omen perhaps).
 The spider webs by the front door, not such a good thing, even if Halloween was only days away.
 The door was locked so we rang the bell.
 Lurch opened it.
 All right, it wasn’t Lurch, but this man was big and wore an eye patch and had a low gravely, grumbly voice.
 Maybe there wasn’t an eye patch but there should have been.